-In some jurisdictions, many of these issues are addressed by the establishment of an environmental court.
+In some jurisdictions, many of these issues have been addressed by the establishment of an environmental court.
 Indeed, for some matters (SSSI appeals under the NC Act 2004), Scotland has an "environmental court" in the form of our Land Court.